-The first-seeded player(s) occupies the top line in the upper bracket (line 1).
-The second-seeded player(s) occupies the bottom line in the lower bracket (line 9) and the third-seeded player(s) occupies the top line in the lower bracket (line 9) and the fourth-seeded player(s) occupies the bottom line in the upper bracket (line 8).
+First-seeded players occupy the top line in the upper bracket (line 1).
+The secondseeded players occupy the bottom line in the lower bracket (line 9) and the fourth-seeded player occupies the top line in the upper bracket (line 9) and the fourth-seeded player occupies the bottom line in the upper bracket (line 8).
 The drawing for the rest of the positions will be done by lot.
-After the fourth seed has been determined (if all seeds were district champions), the remaining district champions will be drawn by lots for lines 3, 5, 11, and 13.
-After the district champions have been drawn, the runners-up will be drawn and will be placed on the first open line starting with lines 2 and 10.
-However, (1) if a school has two different doubles teams or two players in singles, they shall not be assigned to the same half of the bracket, and, (2) the determining factor as to whether a runner-up singles player or doubles team goes in the top or bottom of the draw depends upon which half their district champion was seeded or drawn into.
-A runner-up shall not go in the same half of the bracket as the champion from their district.
+After the fourth seed has been determined, the four remaining district champions will be drawn by lots for lines 3, 5, 11, and 13.
+After the district champions have been drawn, the runner-up teams will be drawn and will be placed on the first open line starting with line 2 and 10.
+However, (1) if a school has two different doubles teams or two players in singles, they shall not be assigned to the same half of the bracket, and, (2) the determining factor as to whether a runner-up singles player or doubles team goes in the top or bottom of the draw depends upon which half their district champ was seeded or drawn into.
+A runner-up shall not go in the same half of the bracket as their district champion.